Aman-net/Jewelr/README.md

 # Jewelr
-An app for to manage ledger accounts for jwellers
+An app for manage ledger accounts for Jwelery wholesalers.
+It is inspired form Khatabook app (https://khatabook.com/), and personalied mainly to handle transactions and payemtns that are made regularly in jwelery business.